canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 }
 ```

 Note that this model assertion does not have a `system-user-authority` field.
-When a model assertion lacks this key, a system user assertion can only be signed by a key registered to the SSO account specified by the `brand-id` field.
+When a model assertion lacks this key, a system user assertion can only be signed by a key registered to the store account specified by the `brand-id` field.
 But, in this case, you do have the key needed to sign the system user assertion.

-### Specifying other SSO accounts that can sign the system user assertion
+### Specifying other accounts that can sign the system user assertion

-You can use the optional `system-user-authority` field to list a set of SSO account IDs that are authorized to sign system user assertions for any image built with this model assertion.
+You can use the optional `system-user-authority` field to list a set of account IDs that are authorized to sign system user assertions for any image built with this model assertion.

 ```
 {
   "type": "model",
-  "authority-id": "THE-SSO-ACCOUNT-ID",
+  "authority-id": "ACCOUNT-ID",
-  "brand-id": "THE-SSO-ACCOUNT-ID",
+  "brand-id": "ACCOUNT-ID",
   "system-user-authority": [
-    "ANOTHER-SSO-ACCOUNT-ID",
+    "ANOTHER-ACCOUNT-ID",
-    "YET-ANOTHER-SSO-ACCOUNT_ID"
+    "YET-ANOTHER-ACCOUNT_ID"
   ],
   "series": "16",
   "model": "mymodel",